 Be sure the area around your workspace is open, and nothing that could potentially be damaged is close by.

 You also want to protect your hands and eyes because the spray will splatter.
 Wear protective goggles and gloves.

 In addition, wear old clothing that you don’t mind damaging.
 The ingredients can stain or bleach fabric colors.

-This is what my cans looked like after the first application and they were dry.
+This is what my cans looked like after the first application.
 I was less than impressed.

 However, I knew it would be necessary to repeat this process several times.

-After 4 applications I was getting somewhere, but as I said above, not all tin cans are created equal and you can see what I mean below.
+After 4 applications, I was getting somewhere, but not all tin cans are created equal, and you can see what I mean below.

-All 3 cans have received the same treatment but two are slower to show the results.
-It would have been a good idea to use the steel wool on these cans.
+All 3 cans have received the same treatment, but two are slower to show the results.
+It would have been a good idea to use more steel wool on these cans.

 Next time I will know better.

 Because I plan to use most of these cans for an outdoor project, I didn’t continue to repeat this process.